miromannino/Justified-Gallery/README.md

   </a>
 </div>

-This is a JQuery plugin which allows you to create responsive, infinite, and high quality justified gallery of images.
+Justified Gallery is a JavaScript library that allows you to create an high quality justified gallery of images.

-A common problem, for people who create sites, is to create an elegant image gallery that manages the various sizes and aspect ratio of images.
-Flickr and Google+ manage this situation in an excellent way, the purpose of this plugin is to give you the power of these solutions, with a new fast algorithm.
+This is a common problem for people who create websites: you have a series of images to display, but you are not sure how to arrange them in an elegant way.
+Important websites such as 500px, Flickr, or Google display images in an excellent way, justifying them similarly to brick wall.
+Justified Gallery will give you the power to do that too.

+Justified Gallery is a professional and open source library that even 500px, one of the best photography social network, chose for displaying their images!

 <div style="text-align: center; font-size: 110%;">
 	<a href="http://miromannino.github.io/Justified-Gallery/" target="_blank">Official project page</a>